Ramziyassine123/Ramziyassine123/README.md

 ---

 <div align="center">
-  <em>Open to Werkstudent and junior developer roles in the Aachen area.</em>
+  <em>Open to Werkstudent and junior developer roles in the Aachen, Köln, and Düsseldorf area.</em>
 </div>